 Microclimates: What They Are And How They Form

-If you ever entered a forest from an open country road or drove into a big, highly populated city, and suddenly experienced a noticeable change in temperature and humidity, it is not your imagination.
+If you ever entered a forest while hiking or drove into a large, densely populated city and experienced a noticeable change in temperature and humidity, you experienced what is known as a microclimate.

 What you experienced is precisely the subject of this article.
 In another post on this weather site, the difference between local and regional weather was discussed in detail.
 (You can read more about the difference between the two atmospheric conditions in this article.)